zkbkb/git-status-dash/README.md

 To get this party started, `npx git-status-dash` watches whatever directory it is run in.

+You can also install it globally with `npm install -g git-status-dash` and run it from anywhere with `git-status-dash`.

 ### Running from the repo

 Or, if you'd like to clone the repo, first make sure you have Node.js installed on your system.
 Then, follow these steps: